LucaWeissbeck/SurveyWzrd-Frontend/README.md

 <b>Note:</b> IP Location tracking is only working in a hosted, externally visited application

 ## Architecture & Documentation
 The project was documented thoroughly using a multitude of sequence diagrams and ER-diagrams.
 The business architecture of the project can be seen in the diagram below.
-Further diagrams can be found <a href="">in the documentation folder</a>.
+Further diagrams can be found <a href="https://github.com/LucaWeissbeck/SurveyWzrd-Frontend/tree/master/docs">in the documentation folder</a>.

 <b>Component Description: </b>[Fallstudie - Component_Diagram_Description_06052021.pdf](https://github.com/LucaWeissbeck/SurveyWzrd-Frontend/files/7839135/Fallstudie.-.Component_Diagram_Description_06052021.pdf)